calthoff/flask-orientdb/README.md

 <h3>Flask-OrientDB</h3>
-Flask-OrientDB simplifies using OrientDB with Flask by handling opening and closing your database connection using Pyorient, a Python driver for OrientDB.
+Flask-OrientDB simplifies using OrientDB with Flask by providing an interface between Flask and Pyorient, a Python driver for OrientDB.

 ### Installation